Players 2025 Game the Green

 Looking ahead, this model could extend to sports like soccer, F1, esports, award shows, or even real-time political events.
 We envision a platform powered by AI caddies, AR interaction, expanded course support, and gamified brand partnerships to increase engagement and reach new audiences.

-We’re proud that we took golf’s most iconic hole and turned it into something unforgettable: predictive, social, strategic, and fun.
+I am proud that we took golf’s most iconic hole and turned it into something unforgettable: predictive, social, strategic, and fun.